 3 Justification

 An excessive data exposure allows a compromised NF trigger attacks on other network functions.
 APIs defined by SBI currently does not limit the amount of information exposed to different NF-Service Consumers.
-This results in potential privacy violation.
 Therefore, there should be a mechanism to strike a balance between data exposure aspects and efficiency/performance between the NFs.

 Against this background, CP#100 has approved a SID to study on Reducing Information Exposure over SBI (FS_RedInfExp_SBI), please see CP-231350.
 In this SID, the following three key issues are studied: